 Address: 278 Summersville Lake Road, Mount Nebo, WV 26679

-One of the most famous and historical mental hospitals in America is located in West Virginia.
-The Trans-Allegheny Lunatic Asylum is a popular tourist destination, many of which have heard about the strange paranormal activity happening within the walls.
+One of the most famous and historical psychiatric hospitals in America is located in West Virginia.
+The Trans-Allegheny Lunatic Asylum is a popular tourist attraction, many of which have heard about the strange paranormal activity happening within the walls.
 It offers lots of tours and experiences for brave tourists.

 Trans-Allegheny Lunatic Asylum features admirable architecture in a Gothic Revival style from the 19th Century.
 It was used as a psychiatric hospital until 1994 and is now recognized as a US National Historic Landmark.
 Its tours have become well-known thanks to multiple features in pop culture media.